 Another down-to-earth, highly unfussy but highly reliable option in the Coconut Creek area is Bella Roma.
 They make all their pies in 14-, 16-, and 18-inch sizes.
 Get your pizza and wings at the same time with the Buffalo Chicken Wing Pizza topped with medium-spicy wing sauce and diced chicken, or go a little fancier with the spinach & ricotta pie, with sautéed spinach, ricotta, and mozzarella cheese.
 You can also get your pizza in roll form, in either their strombolis or pizza rolls.
 And if you’re gluten-free, they offer a 10-inch build-your-own pie.

-Right in the heart of Wynwood, it’s a good thing this hot spot delivers.
+It's a good thing this hot spot in the heart of Wynwood delivers.
 No need to snag a hard-to-get table since we’ll bring one of their pies to you.
-With one salad on the menu, it’s pretty exclusively pizza, but man, do they know how to do it.
+The menu is pretty exclusively pizza (there's only one salad option), but man, do they know how to do it.
 Featuring top-notch ingredients, toppings pushed right to the edge, and a perfectly crispy yet perfectly supple crust, Freehold’s pizzas can do no wrong.
 We love the playful mashed potato pie, with bacon, scallions, mashed potatoes, mozzarella, and aged cheddar, and the cheese-less (trust us, it doesn’t need it) vegan pie with fresh tomato sauce, garlic confit, olives, and roasted mushrooms.
 Oh, and that salad?
 It’s arugula and totally worth ordering.

 Chef Anthony Russo is imported all the way from New Jersey, and he’s bringing that classic Italian-American Jersey flair to the Miami area.
 His menu is filled with foods his nonna taught him to make, like pizza of course, but also chicken Parm, lasagna, and calzones.
 The food is made with love, and you can tell that from the portion size.
 Grab a prosciutto & arugula large pie, topped with mozzarella, roma tomatoes, Prosciutto di Parma, and fresh arugula, or dig into a New York calzone, filled with ricotta, mozzarella, ham, and Russo’s signature pizza sauce.

 Barsecco might be known for its killer cocktails and vibe, but did you know you can get a little slice of that delivered?
-Sometimes we’re too lazy to head out for a night on the town, but we like to recreate one at home by ordering their Wild Mushroom Truffle Pizza, topped with béchamel, mushrooms, ricotta, mozzarella, and white truffle oil, or the classic Margherita.
+Sometimes we’d rather have a special night at home rather than out on the town, and we can create one by ordering Barsecco's Wild Mushroom Truffle Pizza, topped with béchamel, mushrooms, ricotta, mozzarella, and white truffle oil, or the classic Margherita.
 Grab some appetizers like guacamole and calamari, and it’s a party.